lotabout/skim/README.md

 1. `sk` executable -- the core.
 2. `sk-tmux` -- script for launching `sk` in a tmux plane.
-3. vim/nvim plugin -- to call `sk` inside vim/nvim
+3. vim/nvim plugin -- to call `sk` inside vim/nvim. check [skim.vim](https://github.com/lotabout/skim.vim) for more vim support.

 You can directly [download sk executable](https://github.com/lotabout/skim/releases), but extra utilities are recommanded.